 Special Collections and Archives acquires, preserves and makes accessible research materials that document the historical, literary and cultural experience of Southeast Missouri, the Mississippi River Valley region and the history of Southeast Missouri State University.

 Need help on a writing assignment?
 Could you use an experienced writing tutor?
-The Center for Writing Excellence, located in Kent Library, is for all students – not just for those who struggle with writing.
+The Center for Writing Excellence, located in Memorial Hall room 103, is for all students – not just for those who struggle with writing.
 It’s free, so whether you need help on one assignment or you feel the need for weekly conferences, the staff at the Writing Center can help!